dansun78/go-remote-term/README.md

 - `-secure`: Force HTTPS usage, generates self-signed cert if not provided (default: false)
 - `-insecure`: Allow connections from any host, not just localhost (default: false)
 - `-token`: Authentication token for accessing the terminal (if empty, a random token will be generated)
+- `-allowed-origins`: Comma-separated list of allowed origins for CORS (default: auto-detected based on address)
 - `-version`: Display version information

 ## Security Features